mrjoes/mrjoes.github.com/_posts/2013-06-21-python-realtime.md

    or not before establishing connection;

-But all these approaches share one problem: they provide ways to push data from the server to the client, but to establish bi-directional communication, client will have to make AJAX request to the server every time it wants to send some data.
+But all these approaches share one problem: they provide ways to push data from the server to the client, but to establish bidirectional communication, client will have to make AJAX request to the server every time it wants to send some data.
 This increases latency and creates extra load on the server.

 Meet WebSockets